Demarcation problem: The ancients

 G. E. R. Lloyd noted that there was a sense in which the groups engaged in various forms of inquiry into nature attempt to "legitimate their own positions", laying "claim to a new kind of wisdom ... that purported to yield superior enlightenment, even superior practical effectiveness".
 Medical writers of the Hippocratic tradition maintained that their discussions were based on demonstration of logical necessity, a theme developed by Aristotle in his Posterior Analytics.
 One element of this polemic for science was an insistence on a clear and unequivocal presentation of arguments, rejecting the imagery, analogy, and myth of the old wisdom.
 Some of their claimed naturalistic explanations of phenomena have been found to be quite fanciful, with little reliance on actual observations.

 Cicero's De Divinatione implicitly used five criteria of scientific demarcation that are also used by modern philosophers of science.

+The Scientific Revolution

+During the Scientific Revolution, the character of scientific exploration significantly progressed.

 Logical positivism

 Logical positivism, formulated during the 1920s, is the idea that only statements about matters of fact or logical relations between concepts are meaningful.
 All other statements lack sense and are labelled "metaphysics" (see the verifiability theory of meaning also known as verificationism).

 According to A. J. Ayer, metaphysicians make statements which claim to have "knowledge of a reality which [transcends] the phenomenal world".
 Ayer, a member of the Vienna Circle and a noted English logical-positivist, argued that making any statements about the world beyond one's immediate sense-perception is impossible.
 This is because even metaphysicians' first premises will necessarily begin with observations made through sense-perception.

 Ayer implied that the demarcation occurs when statements become "factually significant".
 To be "factually significant", a statement must be verifiable.
 In order to be verifiable, the statement must be verifiable in the observable world, or facts that can be induced from "derived experience".
 This is referred to as the "verifiability" criterion.

 This distinction between science, which in the opinion of the Vienna Circle possessed empirically verifiable statements, and what they pejoratively termed "metaphysics", which lacked such statements, can be considered as representing another aspect of the demarcation problem.
 Logical positivism is often discussed in the context of the demarcation between science and non-science or pseudoscience.
 However, "The verificationist proposals had the aim of solving a distinctly different demarcation problem, namely that between science and metaphysics."